 19) This is the most important step… While the camera is updating its firmare DO NOT TOUCH IT.
 Carefully set the camera down on a flat surface and let it peacefully update itself.
 It’s very important not to press any buttons or to turn off the camera during this process.

 20) When your camera completes the firmware updating process, you are essentially finished!
 The only thing you have to do now is to format the SD Card inside the GH2 again.
 If you don’t do this, the weird BODY VERSION UP? firmware update screen will appear every time you press the green Play button on the camera.

 Congratulations!
 You now have a hacked GH2!
 You are finished!

 When you start using your GH2vk, it may seem a little anti-climatic at first.
 There is nothing visually different about the camera’s menus or interface.
 You’ll start noticing what the hack has done when you start shooting video with the camera.
 Some patches are really data-consumptive (you can only fit a few minutes of footage on a 16GB card, etc.).
 Some patches can be a little unruly (the video clips won’t playback in the camera).
 Some patches get it just right.
 The camera works great, clips play back just fine, and the moving images are amazing.
 Experiment and find what works best for you.

-If you found this information helpful, you can help me out by simply clicking on this Amazon link before you make a purchase at Amazon.com.
-I’ll receive a small commission, even if you’re buying a can of Cat Repellent.
-Thanks in advance!
+If you found this information helpful, you can help me out by simply clicking on this Amazon link before you make a purchase at Amazon.com, or by clicking on this B&H Photo link before you buy something there.
+When you do this, I receive a small commission.

 Now that you’ve done all of this hard work, go out and treat yourself to a little Voigtlander 25mm f/0.95.